-In 2014 Sterritt was awarded a prestigious William Southam Journalism Fellowship at Massey College in Toronto and is the first Indigenous person of Canada ever to receive the award in the school’s 60-year history.
+In 2017, Sterritt accepted the Investigative Award of the Year from Canadian Journalists for Free Expression for coverage of missing and murdered Indigenous women.
+She was awarded a prestigious William Southam Journalism Fellowship at Massey College in Toronto and was the first known First Nations person in Canada ever to receive the award in the school’s 60-year history

 She is available to be reached at the contacts below: